astronomer/docs/learn/airflow-params.md

 - Using the TriggerDagRunOperator with the `conf` parameter.
 - Making a POST request to the Airflow REST APIs [Trigger a new DAG run](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) endpoint and using the `conf` parameter.

-Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Airflow core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.
+Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Apache Airflow® core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.

 :::info